titon/nexus/readme.md

 A project is a website, or library, or simply a folder that will be synced into Vagrant.
 Once a project is synced, it will be available through nginx.

 To add a project, use `nexus project add`.
-The projects source directory should be passed as the 1st argument.
+The project's source directory should be passed as the 1st argument.

 ```bash
 ./nexus project add ~/Sites/FooBar/